Trying to Find Military Schools or Boot Camps for Troubled Boys in Fort Myers, Florida?

 While we hold individual, group, and family counseling in traditional settings, we find that most life-changing encounters tend to happen during outdoor activities and during ordinary situations.
 Counseling is offered frequently during the day, in all settings, through conversations with mentors during chores or activities.
 We put a strong emphasis on mentorship, providing the boys with positive male role models during their residence with us.

-Our on-campus academy operates year-round to give students the occasion to take care of missed credits.
+Our on-campus school operates year-round to give students the occasion to take care of missed credits.
 We have on-campus teachers who support the boy’s education and tutor individual students.
 Boys from Fort Myers, Florida quickly catch up on missed coursework or work ahead.

 — believing that Jesus Christ has a purpose and a plan for each individual’s life.
 Through biblical discipleship, engaging chapel services, the daily discipline of chores, and regular attendance in our private school, Treasure Coast Boys Academy gives a once troubled teenage boy a second chance at a bright future.
 Again, unlike military schools and boot camps, our emphasis and main tool is a change of heart, not fear or breaking of the spirit.